trebeljahr/trebeljahr.com/_booknotes/einsteins-dreams.md

 > A world without memory is a world of the present.

-In this world, some people can clearly see their future in visions, but only randomly and not always:
+In this world, some people can see their future in visions, but only randomly and not always:
 > Who would fare better in this world of fitful time?
 Those who have seen the future and live only one life?
 Or those who have not seen the future and wait to live life?
 Or those who deny the future and live two lives?

 > Time is too precious.
 A life is a moment in season.
 A life is one snowfall.
 A life is one autumn day.
 A life is the delicate, rapid edge of a closing door's shadow.
 A life is a brief movement of arms and legs.